cusyio/Python4DataScience/docs/productive/git/branch.rst

     ``-c``
         creates the branch to switch to.

+:samp:`$ git switch -`
+    alternates between the last two branches.
+This makes it much easier to jump back and forth between branches.

     .. note::

        In Git < 2.23, ``git switch`` is not yet available.
 In this case you